HDFGroup/vol-rest/README.md

 + Link against `librestvol.a` (or similar), found in the `lib` directory of the REST VOL plugin installation directory.

-An HDF5 REST VOL application requires three additional function calls in addition to those for an equivalent HDF5 application:
+An HDF5 REST VOL plugin application requires three new function calls in addition to those for an equivalent HDF5 application:

 + RVinit() - Initializes the REST VOL plugin